Flickennel - Dachshunds with ALTITUDE!!!

 Einy went home with Diane W. to Colorado Springs!

 Sam I Am went to Kansas for some green eggs and ham!

 BIG RED went home with Nancy H. to Hooper, CO.

-VIVA is a smooth isabella & tan girl with a bubbly, happy personality, weighs around 11-12 lbs, born 5-23-11 to Shotgun and Diva, making her a Cash granddaughter, meaning she's Flickennel Royalty!
+VIVA is a smooth isabella & tan girl with a bubbly, happy personality, has her own microchip, weighs around 11-12 lbs, and was born 5-23-11 to Shotgun and Diva, making her a Cash granddaughter, meaning she's Flickennel Royalty!
 That means her rehoming fee of $156 is a real steal of a deal!
 She will be spayed before you take her!

 NICK is now in Amarillo, TX with Shelli S.